The owls are not what they seem.

 I watched the Wally scene again with this new theory in mind.
 And it convinced me:

-Dale Cooper has a plan, but it isn’t to defeat Mr. C. and send him back.
-As events unfold, Mr. C will be shot by Lucy and the Guy with the Glove will punch out the BOB orb.
-Cooper’s real mission in Twin Peaks is the key to his old room at The Great Northern; there, he plans to find the final piece of the puzzle and put his and Major Briggs’ original plan back into play.
+Dale has a plan, but it isn’t to defeat Mr C. and send him back.
+As events unfold, Mr C will be shot by Lucy and the Guy with the Glove will punch out the BOB orb.
+Dale’s real mission in Twin Peaks is the key to his old room at The Great Northern; there, he plans to find the final piece of the puzzle and put his and Major Briggs’ original plan back into play.

-Cooper finds Philip Jeffries in his “non-existent” state and Jeffries opens a doorway in the infinite time loop.
+Dale finds Philip Jeffries in his “non-existent” state and Jeffries opens a doorway in the infinite time loop.
 Cooper travels back in time to save Laura Palmer from being murdered, but something happens and she disappears.
 Cooper travels back, meets up with Diane, and together they travel, as per The Fireman’s cryptic instructions, to a portal.
-They go through and in this alternate universe, they find Laura with a memory loss.
+They go through the portal and in the alternate universe where they emerge, they find Laura with a memory loss.

 Cooper ignores the murdered man on “Laura’s” sofa, maybe because he understands that everything Laura does is on him, too, or because he got a bigger fish to fry; the evil Judy residing within Sarah Palmer, Laura’s mom.
 Cooper takes Laura to Sarah’s house, potentially to make sure that Laura destroys Judy.
 But neither Sarah nor Judy is there.
 Bummer.

 By saving Laura, Cooper created an alternate timeline, and now he’s forever stuck there while Judy is still in the original timeline.
 Cooper slowly realizes that he seems to have ended up in the wrong place by asking: